Joe Richetti was born on 22 Mar 1899, in Freemont County, Rockvale, Colorado. He was the oldest of 6 Richetti children. Little is

 Charles "Pretty Boy" Floyd had stolen a car on June 8th from the Excelsior school district, four miles north of Cromwell,

 Oklahoma.
-By the time they arrived in Bolivar at the Bitzer Garage where Joe worked the 1933 Pontiac Coupe was in tow and in
+By the time they arrived in Bolivar at Earnest Bitzer's Garage where Joe worked the 1933 Pontiac Coupe was in tow

 After Adam and Charles greeted Joe and talking for a while to Mr. Bitzer, Joe began to work on the car.
 Sheriff Killingsworth had